-1. For your convenience the sample forms on pages 23 and 25 of this handbook are included in the Renovate Right pamphlet (see page 31 for information on how to get copies).
+1. For your convenience the sample form on page 23 of this handbook is included in the Renovate Right pamphlet (see page 29 for information on how to get copies).
 Attach the forms to the back of your customer renovation or repair contracts.
 The completed forms can be filed along with your regular paperwork.
-2. Plan ahead to obtain enough copies of the lead pamphlet (see page 31 for information on how to get copies of the pamphlet).
+2. Plan ahead to obtain enough copies of the lead pamphlet (see page 29 for information on how to get copies of the pamphlet).